 The consolidated entity provides equipment to customers if required which may be as an outright sale or be a placement under a lease arrangement.
 Where the equipment is sold the sale is recognised when control of the products has transferred, being the point in time when the products are delivered to the customer's specified location, the amount of revenue can be measured reliably, and it is probable that payment will be received by the Group.
 In the event the Group enters a lease, an assessment will be made as to the classification of that lease.
 A lease will be classified as a finance lease if it transfers substantially all of the risks and rewards associated with the underlying asset.
 Otherwise the lease will be classified as an operating lease.
 Where the lease meets the definition of a finance lease revenue is recognised by applying the interest rate within the lease arrangement to the future lease payments and the estimated value of any unguaranteed end of term earnings or secondary income.
-Operating lease income will be recognised as a cost per test or a periodic rental value.
+Operating lease income will be recognised as income over time per the terms of the agreement with the customer, which may be as a cost per test or a periodic rental value.